gianca10086/Ai-biases-Ofqual-algorithm-/README.md

 a.
 Our findings allow us to reject the hypothesis that the algorithm pushes results downwards.

 b.
-We find that algorithm seems to raise grades slightly however.
-An effect that is a stronger for private schools (see the 3.69% increase as opposed to 1.43% for state schools), however, given that we are below 5% differences, statistical relevance is low.
+We find that algorithm seems to raise grades slightly compared to the actual obtained A-level results in 2019.
+An effect that is a stronger for private schools (see the 3.69% increase compared to 1.43% for state schools).
+However, given that we are below 5% differences, statistical relevance is low.

 # IV) Limitations of the study: